-The Hidden Dangers of Guardianships: A Critical Look Under Arkansas Law
+The Hidden Dangers of Guardianships Under Arkansas Law

 Guardianships, a legal mechanism designed to protect those who cannot care for themselves, often come with a darker side that many are unaware of.
 Under Arkansas law, guardianships are intended for individuals deemed incapacitated due to various reasons, including but not limited to, age, illness, or disability.
 While the intention behind a guardianship is to safeguard the interests of the vulnerable, the reality can sometimes lead to a significant loss of personal freedom and autonomy for the ward (the person under guardianship).